jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Aspects touched upon in the code:

 1. XA transaction control using the container managed transaction annotations
-2. XA access to a PostgreSQL database using the JPA API
+2. XA access to the standard default datasource using the JPA API
 3. XA access to a JMS queue

 After users complete this quickstart, they are invited to run through the following quickstarts: